jpwilliams000/rewardpoints/README.md

 <p><strong>Assumptions implemented:</strong><br /></p>

 <p>#1 This application is written dynamically to accept any number of months; the current dataset is 3 months as required.
+Therefore no filtering on sql is performed for greater performance.

 #2 This application will award points for purchases between 50-100$, despite the customer not spending more than 100$.
+This is assumed as the requirements do not specifically indicate points for purchases less than 100$.

 <p><strong>Datasource:</strong><br />
 &nbsp; &nbsp; H2 Embedded Database</p>